This Is the Anti-Brexit Party That Came From Nowhere to Top Polls in Britain

 Former leader Farron told The Daily Beast the party was “heavily punished” after the coalition government, but added: “Our rebuilding at local level and our adopting of a clear and principled position opposing Brexit has led to the Lib Dems gaining electoral success in this year’s elections as moderates from Labour and Conservatives leave their parties and switch to the Lib Dems.”

 The exact same phenomenon happened in Scotland after its referendum on independence in 2014.
-Voters chose a side during that vote, and didn't just stop believing in it after that ballot.
+Voters chose a side during that vote, and didn’t just stop believing in it after those ballots were counted.
 Subsequent elections saw a huge rise in support for the pro-independence party, the SNP, and the clear pro-union party, the Scottish Conservatives.

 When voters are forced to make a decision in a climactic and emotional referendum with so much as stake, they become entrenched in that position and parties without a clear position just get lost in the fight.